nehaljwani/team.exiv2.org/book/IMaEA.md

 I've made a summary of every file format as I think you'll find that useful.
 There are an absurd number of Graphics File Formats.
 I have a copy somewhere of the O'Reilly book.
 I got it in 1996 and it is 1000+ pages.
 Since then there have been many many more invented.
 It's a software mess.
 In the early days, many formats were local to a few users in a University and escaped to a wider audience.
 However the never ending stream of new standards is horrible.
 Canon have several different RAW formats such as CRW, CR2 and CR3.

 A good model for an image is to think of it as a container.
 It's like a directory on the disk.
 The directory can hold files with different formats and the directory is recursive as it can contain a directory of more files.
-Almost every graphics format since TIFF in 1992 is a containers.
+Almost every graphics format since TIFF in 1992 is a container.

 The good news however is that file formats come in families which are: